samueldemir/magento2_cache_warmer/README.md

 # ci/cd

 You can use the azure devops ci/cd file.
-Please setup the ssh service endpoint in devops and name it: ``ssh_service_server``.
+Please set up the ssh service endpoint in devops and name it: ``ssh_service_server``.

-# Install python package manually
+# install python package manually

 ```shell
 cd /